sambidsresh/birdisle/README.md

 Birdisle has a very simple API, but as it is in early development it is still subject to breaking changes.
 The API is in `birdisle.h`.

-Call `birdisleStartServer()` to start a thread running redis.
-It returns an opaque handle of type `birdisleServer *`.
+Call `birdisleStartServer(config)` to start a thread running redis.
+It takes the contents of a config file (optional) and returns an opaque handle of type `birdisleServer *`.

 To create a connection to the server, call `birdisleAddConnection(handle, fd)` where `handle` is the handle returned by `birdisleStartServer`, and `fd` is the